 UW Graduate School

-The Graduate School offers conference travel awards to help graduate students attend major conferences to present papers or posters, or to serve as an invited speaker.
+The UW Graduate School offers conference travel awards to help graduate students attend major conferences to present papers or posters, or to serve as an invited speaker.
 They also have an Office of Fellowships and Awards, which maintains a list of popular funding opportunities and a series of short videos (made in collaboration with the Graduate Funding Information Service).